Mati Unt

-Mati Unt (1 January 1944 Linnamäe, Voore Parish (now Voore, Mustvee Parish), Jõgeva County, Estonia – 22 August 2005, Tallinn) was an Estonian writer, essayist and theatre director.
+Mati Unt (1 January 1944 in Linnamäe, Voore Parish [now Voore, Mustvee Parish], Jõgeva County – 22 August 2005 in Tallinn) was an Estonian writer, essayist and theatre director.

 Biography

 His first novel, written at the age of 18 after having finished high school, was Hüvasti, kollane kass (Goodbye, Yellow Cat).
-He completed his education in literature, journalism and philology at the University of Tartu.
-After that, he served as Director of the Vanemuine Theater from 1966 to 1972, held the same position at the Youth Theater until 1991, and then at the Estonian Drama Theatre until 2003, when he became a freelance writer.
+He completed his education in literature, journalism, and philology at the University of Tartu.
+After that, he served as director of the Vanemuine Theater from 1966 to 1972, held the same position at the Youth Theater until 1991, and then at the Estonian Drama Theatre until 2003, when he became a freelance writer.

-Unt was married to television journalist and screenwriter Ela Tomson from 1965, until their divorce in 1973.
+Unt was married to the television journalist and screenwriter Ela Tomson from 1965, until their divorce in 1973.